 You’ll obviously also need ammunition, which will depend on what species you’re hunting.
 You can find shells or cartridges specific to just about any animal.
 Finally, you should buy a case to transport and protect your firearm, and a caliber- or gauge-specific cleaning kit.

 - You need to handle a gun before you make a purchase.
 Once you know what you want, auction sites like Gun Broker or Guns America are great places to compare pricing and get a bargain.
+Palmetto State Armory commonly has Daily Deals that are a great way to save big on brand new guns and ammo.

 - If you purchase a rifle, you might want to add a scope.
 Euro Optic, Optics Planet, and Amazon have some of the best prices on hunting scopes.